How to block

 - On the web, go to your blog settings, scroll to the bottom, and click on the pencil icon next to "Blocked Tumblrs."
 From there, you can click the Unblock button next to any blocked user.

 - Alternatively, you can also hide your blog from people who aren't logged in.
-Just head into the settings for the blog you want to hide from public view and turn off the switch that says "Allow logged-out users to see this blog."
-Your followers will still be able to see your posts in their dashboards, and other logged-in users will be able to view your blog, but anyone who tries to go to your blog at its URL will need to sign up and/or log into Tumblr to see it.
+Just head into the settings for the blog you want to hide from public view, scroll down to the "Visibility" section, and turn on the switch that says "Hide username.tumblr.com."
+This will make the blog only viewable within the Tumblr dashboard.